Virginia Tech® home

 Step 1: Assemble Your Emergency Kit

 Making a kit is easier than you think.
-In fact, you can start with the basics and add to it over time.
+In fact, you can start with the basics and add to them over time.
 The checklist below gives ideas on what might go into an emergency kit.
 Select items to place in the grab bag that best meet your own needs.
 Items for the grab bag may include the following:

-• One day’s clothing and shoes for each family member
+• One day’s clothing and shoes for each family member.

-• Personal care products (for example toothbrush, feminine hygiene products, diapers)
+• Personal care products (for example, toothbrush, feminine hygiene products, diapers).

-• Towel and washcloth for family members
+• Towel and washcloth for family members.

-• Blanket(s) or sleeping bag(s)
+• Blanket(s) or sleeping bag(s).

-• Flashlight and extra batteries
+• Flashlight and extra batteries.

-• Granola bars/trail mix
+• Granola bars/trail mix.

-• Extra set of car keys
+• An extra set of car keys.

-• Cash
+• Cash.

 If you have to leave your home quickly, don’t forget your prescription medications, eyeglasses and/or hearing aids.